Putnam-Lab/Lab_Management/Lab_Resources/Laboratory_Notebooks/Notebook_Best_Practices.md

 _What is a Laboratory Notebook?_

 - It provides a permanent written record of procedures, reagents, data, calculations, thoughts, explanations, and results of experiments.
-- The records helps to intepret, evaluate and analyze data from the experiments which creates foundation of thesis and publications.
+- The records helps to interpret, evaluate and analyze data from the experiments which creates foundation of thesis and publications.
 - The key to having a good notebook is having clear layout, descriptions and being specific with your writing.